 Additional copies: If you have ordered more than one copy but the Italian Town Hall only sends us one, you can place a new order and we will credit the amount of the additional copy or copies you had originally ordered.

-When you order a document, My Italian Family will do the following:
+When you order an Italian Vital Record, My Italian Family will do the following:

 Mail a written request to the Italian Town hall – In order to prevent fraud and to comply with the requirements of the existing privacy laws (Law no. 675/1996 implementing EU Directive 95/46 on Personal Data Protection), more and more town halls require a signed authorization letter by means of which the direct descendant authorizes us to request family documents on his or her behalf, and a copy of the direct descendants’ valid photo ID (passport or driver’s license).
 These documents will be forwarded to the local town hall together with a copy of our valid photo ID.